semaphoreci/docs/docs/reference/secrets-yaml-reference.md

 This field can be set to one of three values: `ALL`, `ALLOWED` or `NONE`.
 If a secret is set to `ALL`, then all projects in the organizations can use this secret in jobs, `NONE` does the opposite and does not allow use of the secret by any project.
-When the value is set to `ALLOWED` secret is available to projects that are whitelisted in the `projects_ids` field.
+When the value is set to `ALLOWED`, the secret is available to projects that are whitelisted in the `projects_ids` field.

 #### projects_ids

-This field is a list of project ids to be whitelisted to use a secret when `projects_access` is set to `ALLOWED` field.
+This field is a list of project ids to be whitelisted to use a secret when `projects_access` is set to `ALLOWED`.
 If `projects_access` is set to `ALL` or `NONE` this whitelist is ignored.

 #### debug_access

-This field controls if jobs containing the secret can be started for debugging with `sem debug`.
+This field controls whether jobs containing the secret can be started for debugging with `sem debug`.
 It can be set to either `JOB_DEBUG_YES` or `JOB_DEBUG_NO`.

 #### attach_access